 Inspired by the performances of Sebastian, the team sets new goals – the win in the constructors’ cup.
 In the off-season, Scuderia invested many resources to improve their car.
 All Scuderia’s champion hopes were on those four wheels.

-But in the middle of the season it became clear that the designed car was far from a championship-winning one.
+But in the middle of the season, it became clear that the designed car was far from a championship-winning one.
 It noticeably lacked speed, often let down the engine and gearbox, lacked downforce, and even there was the problem with tire consumption.
 Also sometimes, the team’s strategy was unsuccessful.
 Even Sebastian’s masterful control of the car did not save the team from tension and evident bad mood.

 After the holidays, the real chaos began for Ferrari – CTO James Alison left the team, what subsequently entailed a lot of mistakes from the strategic side and from the side of team leader Maurizio Arrivabene.
 Vettel was disappointed and did not hesitate to intervene in the affairs of the team to help with solving the problems.
 At the end of the season, Vettel received harsh criticism from the team leader that the German driver needs to concentrate on controlling the car and doesn’t interfere with what doesn’t concern him.
 The criticism was caused by an unexpected imposed struggle of his teammate Kimi Raikkonen.
 All of these moments obviously influenced Sebastian’s results and his mental condition.

-When I was a kid, Michael Schumacher in the red car was my greatest idol, and now it’s an incredible honor to finally get the chance to drive a Ferrari.
+When I was a kid, Michael Schumacher in the red car was my greatest idol, and now it’s an incredible honour to finally get the chance to drive a Ferrari.
 I will put my heart and soul into making it happen.

 2017 – rebirth

 Under the leadership of the new technical director Mattio Binnoto, Ferrari built a new car in the offseason.
 Vettel dove into the season in his best form and won four races before the summer break despite the fact that Scuderia was still slightly behind of Mercedes.
 Hamilton called Vettel’s season start “a champion start”.
-Needless to say Ferrari were thrilled to hear quotes like this again.
+Needless to say, Ferrari were thrilled to hear quotes like this again.

 After the Hungarian GP, Vettel was ahead of Hamilton by 14 points, and Scuderia was preparing to sign a new three-year contract with this prince of rebirth, Seb.
-It seemed that the driver’s dream to become champion with a red Ferrari car was finally coming true.
+It seemed that the driver’s dream to become a champion with a red Ferrari car was finally coming true.
 Nevertheless, after Hungary, the team began to experience serious technical problems with the car, they had some problems with tactics again, and Vettel made a few mistakes on the track under Hamilton’s pressure.
 No trophy once more.

 2018 – the beginning of the end

-Despite the reality blow in 2017 for Sebastian, the start of the 2018 season resulted in him winning four of the first ten races, but then, in the second half of the season, things fell apart again.
+Despite the real blow in 2017 for Sebastian, the start of the 2018 season resulted in him winning four of the first ten races, but then, in the second half of the season, things fell apart again.
 An endless series of Vettel’s mistakes rolled through the tracks: a reversal in fighting wheel-to-wheel with Hamilton in Monza; a reversal when trying to overtake Verstappen in Japan; a reversal in a wheel-to-wheel fight with Riccardo in Austin, and so forth.

 Sebastian seemed to be absolutely crushed by his failures.
 Also, things were not going smoothly within the team.
 By that time, key decisions had been made in Scuderia that had serious consequences for Vettel.
 Even before Marchionne’s death, John Elkann and Louis Camilleri were promoted to the company management.
-Ferrari’s new leaders have pledged to fulfill their president’s wishes and replace Kimi Raikkonen with young star Charles Leclerc.
+Ferrari’s new leaders have pledged to fulfil their president’s wishes and replace Kimi Raikkonen with young star Charles Leclerc.
 Also that winter also Maurizio Arrivabene ceased to be the head of the Ferrari Formula 1 team.
 He was replaced by Mattia Binnotto.

 2019 – global permutations